Design Principles

 **Retrieve statistics for a resource**

-The best approach here is to encoded it as an attribute in the resource:
+The best approach here is to encode it as an attribute in the resource:

 GET /api/0/projects/{project}/